Cardiology Overview and Conditions

 Year after year, heart attack is one of the top causes of death in the United States.
 While the damage it causes seems to come out of nowhere, heart attacks result from a combination of lifestyle choices and genetics.
 Though genetics certainly play a role in your risk, your likelihood of suffering a heart attack increases if you smoke, are overweight, eat an unhealthy diet and don’t get sufficient exercise.

 A heart attack occurs when plaque (waxy, fatty substance) builds up in the arteries so that blood cannot pass through.
 This stops blood from reaching the heart, which results in a variety of symptoms, including intense chest pain, pain in the jaw, arms or back, nausea, cold sweat, sudden fatigue, and shortness of breath.

 There are a variety of arrhythmias, but all of them mean your heart is beating irregularly, whether it beats sporadically, too quickly or too slowly.
 These atypical conditions can be present at birth or develop at any age or stage of life and can be caused by electrical malfunctions or anatomical irregularities within the heart.

 Depending on the type and severity of the arrhythmia, treatment options range from medication to pacemaker placement to surgery.

 Congestive Heart Failure

 Also known as CHF, congestive heart failure occurs when the heart doesn’t have the strength necessary to pump blood through your body.
 Whereas heart attacks occur because blood can’t travel through plaque-filled arteries, CHF occurs because the heart muscle grows weak or stiff.

-When this happens and the heart doesn’t push enough blood through the body, a number of symptoms may arise, the most common being shortness of breath like the feeling of being out of breath after a race.
+When this happens, the heart doesn’t push enough blood through the body.
+The most common symptom of congestive heart failure is shortness of breath like the feeling of being out of breath after a race.
 Many patients describe it as they feeling of just having run a marathon.

 Services provided by cardiologists at McKenzie Heart Group include: